luke-karmic/email-verify/readme.md

   <h3 align="center">Email verifier - Lead verification</h3>

   <p align="center">
-    A quick goLang lead verifier, instead of paying monthly for email verification, use TrueMail Lib to do it manually
+    A Docker-based quick GoLang lead verifier, instead of paying monthly for email verification, use TrueMail Lib to do it manually.
+    Shout out to @bestwebua and @RichiMaulana for the TrueMail Lib allowing this to work so easily.
+    This requires SMTP port 25 to be open, so deploy this on a VPS in order for it to work.
+    Just drop your CSV of leads into a file, give the path and run this on your server, it will output the success/failures & (%).
   </p>
 </div>